sleeplessinc/dadu/README.md

 ### Server

+For servers, a single function call is provided that handles an http request given the typical request and response objects.

 	dadu = require("dadu");
 	require('http').createServer(function(req, res) {
 		dadu.handleUpload(req, res);
 	}).listen(4080);

+The handler will reply to the HTTP client with a JSON formatted reply, something like this:

+	{"type":"image/jpeg","size":11100,"fileName":"273853_1565046558_2703087_n.jpg","error":null,"remoteName":"273853_1565046558_2703087_n.jpg","remoteSize":11100}

+If "error" is not null, then it will be a description of what went wrong.
+Otherwise, the upload succeeded.

+The remoteName is the name on the server side that the file was given and may differ from the name of the file actually dropped into the browser.

 There are a few options you can pass in with an object.